 A 2019 MassMutual Social Security Pulse Check survey found that many who file for Social Security retirement benefits early or even at their full retirement age later regret not holding out for a bigger benefit.
 About 30 percent of respondents filed at age 62 or younger, and nearly four out of 10 (38 percent) of them wished they had waited.

-Indeed, if you have an immediate financial need, or your medical history suggests you may not reach the average life expectancy , she said, it may make sense to start claiming a reduced benefit at age 62, the earliest opportunity.
+Indeed, if you have an immediate financial need, or your medical history suggests you may not reach the average life expectancy, she said, it may make sense to start claiming a reduced benefit at age 62, the earliest opportunity.
+Keep in mind that the earnings test will factor into this decision between age 62 and full retirement age.

 To illustrate the financial impact that claiming strategies can have, let’s consider hypothetical “Nancy.”
 Note that the following example reflects only a limited range of filing options and variables.
 There are many factors that could impact the amount of your Social Security retirement benefit.
 The benefit filing option you choose should be tailored to your unique financial profile.

 Nancy is age 64 and still working, but plans to retire next year when she will begin collecting both her pension and Social Security.
 She was married for 18 years and has been divorced for 5 years.
-At her full retirement age of 66, Nancy would be eligible to receive a monthly benefit of $1,400, increased by any annual cost-of-living adjustments.
+At her full retirement age of 66 and 6 months, Nancy would be eligible to receive a monthly benefit of $1,400, increased by any annual cost-of-living adjustments.

-Nancy’s ex-husband is also 64, and has not yet filed for his Social Security benefit, but he will be eligible to receive $2,400 monthly at his full retirement age of 66.
+Nancy’s ex-husband is also 64, and has not yet filed for his Social Security benefit, but he will be eligible to receive $2,400 monthly at his full retirement age of 66 and 6 months.
+Nancy’s full retirement age benefit is higher than 50 percent of her ex-husband’s benefit.
+Therefor she does not qualify for any spousal benefit from his record.

-Because Nancy is filing for benefits a year before her full retirement age, her monthly benefit based on her individual work history will be slightly less than $1,400.
-If she lives until age 90, she will have collected lifetime Social Security benefits of more than $470,000.
+Because Nancy is filing for benefits at age 65, before her full retirement age, her monthly benefit based on her individual work history will be slightly less than $1,270.
+Including 2.5 percent cost of living increases, if she lives until age 90, she will have collected lifetime Social Security benefits of more than $407,000.

 Take the guesswork out of your decision